Native Assets (NFTs/FTs)

 Introduction

-Cardano supports native tokens—both Fungible Tokens (FTs) (like a custom currency) and Non-Fungible Tokens (NFTs) (unique collectibles).
+Cardano supports native assets—both Fungible Tokens (FTs) (like a custom currency) and Non-Fungible Tokens (NFTs) (unique collectibles).
 Anvil provides straightforward ways to mint, send, or burn these assets, whether they follow CIP-25 (the classic NFT metadata standard) or CIP-68 (a more advanced approach allowing evolving or updatable data).

 In this section